ietf-wg-elegy/rfc8989bis/draft-ietf-elegy-rfc8989bis.md

 Brian Carpenter and Stephen Farrell wrote RFC8989, which provides the core of this document.

-Luc André Burdet provided useful editorial suggestions.
+Luc André Burdet, Brian Carpenter, and Donald Eastlake provided useful editorial suggestions.

 {:numbered="false"}